Quilombola: Redefinition - 2003

 Throughout the second half of the 1990s and the early 2000s, hundreds of black peasant communities in Brazil began the legal process for official recognition.
 Despite a government attempt in 1999 to restrict the application of Article 68, there was increasing black rural mobilisation and growing criticism of the categorisation of rural black communities solely as the result of colonial social relations.
 In 2003, the government of President Luiz Inácio "Lula" da Silva issued Presidential Decree 4887 that categorized quilombo descendants as "self-designated ethno-racial groups who have their own historical trajectory, specific territorial relations, and a presumed black ancestry related to the historical oppression they have suffered".
 Through the political pressure exerted by black peasants throughout Brazil, the government established explicitly that quilombos should be defined by their being communities formed by black peasants in general, part of the present agrarian structure and contemporary society, not only by their relation to the past as runaway-descendants.

-As of 2016, 294 villages have applied to be recognized as quilombos, because they were founded by escaped slaves and are mainly inhabited by their descendants.
+As of 2016, 294 villages have applied to be recognized as quilombos, because they were founded by escaped enslaved peoples and are mainly inhabited by their descendants.
 The certification process thus far has been slow, and 152 villages have been recognized as quilombos.

 2022 census

-The 2022 Brazilian census was the first to include questions asking citizens about quilombola identity and status, despite the posture of the incumbent Bolsonaro administration toward quilombolas.
-It counted 1,327,802 people, or 0.65% of the total population of Brazil, as quilombolas, 68.19% (or 905,415 people) of whom lived in the Northeast region.
-It also counted only 167,202 quilombolas, or 4.3% of the national quilombola population, as living in officially delimited quilombola territories.
+The 2022 Brazilian census was the first to include questions asking citizens about quilombola identity and status, despite the posture of the incumbent Bolsonaro administration toward Quilombolas.
+It counted 1,327,802 people, or 0.65% of the total population of Brazil, as Quilombolas, 68.19% (or 905,415 people) of whom lived in the Northeast region.
+It also counted only 167,202 Quilombolas, or 4.3% of the national quilombola population, as living in officially delimited quilombola territories.